Dynamism Biohack: The Iron Will

 We have been revisiting the fight-or-flight response often throughout this book.
 For the moment, let me give a very clear overture of this ancient human response.
 When we feel stressed, our sympathetic nervous system by its very name sympathizes and kicks in the “fight-or-flight” response.

-For our hunter-gatherer ancestors, it was helpful when their life was threatened by a sabre-tooth tiger, but not so useful for modern man when we are stressed about our day at work.
+For our hunter-gatherer ancestors, it was helpful when their life was threatened by a saber-tooth tiger, but not so useful for the modern man when we are stressed about our day at work.
 This “fight-or-flight” response can destroy our willpower.
 Therefore, to cultivate our self-control, Dynamic people choose the “pause-and-plan” response by consciously directing their minds to a more positive engaging response.

 In other words, your conscious mind puts the brakes on your impulses and the gas pedal on the prefrontal cortex.
 Your prefrontal cortex communicates the need for self-control to lower brain regions that regulate your heart rate, blood pressure, breathing, and other automatic functions.
 Instead of speeding everything up during the fight-or-flight response, you consciously choose your pause-and-plan response.
 Your heart slows down, blood pressure stays normal, and you take deep breaths, relaxing your body instead of priming your muscles for action.
 This technique is explored in depth in our video training for those of you who wish to dive deeper into self-mastery.